marijnh/Eloquent-JavaScript/00_intro.md

 [loop]
  Set “compare” to “count”.
  Subtract 11 from “compare”.
- If “compare” is zero, continue at [end].
+ If “compare” is 0, continue at [end].
  Add “count” to “total”.
  Add 1 to “count”.
  Continue at [loop].